THCLab/dkms-bindings/bindings/node.js/README.md

 ### `#getKel`

-Returns Key Event Log for current Identifier.
+Returns Key Event Log in the CESR representation for current Identifier.

 * `controller.getKel(): String`